This tutorial is a small example of how to incorporate public transport, without using the osmWebWizard.py. Main topics are:

 Instead of flows, all persons and vehicles can also be defined individually and person plans can be defined with explicit steps.

-Use sumo option --vehroute output to learn how a
+Use the sumo option --vehroute output to learn how a

 <personFlow> is expanded into multiple travel stages during the simulation.